Review: VIP Lounge at Clark International Airport

 Easiness to Find the Lounge

-We give 5 stars for this category.
-It may be a benefit for the lounge to be easily located as Clark Airport is just a small airport.
-To repeat, the VIP Lounge is located in Terminal 1, International departures after the immigration and security check.
-You need to walk a little and take the escalator to the 2nd floor, VIP Lounge is located on the right side near Gate 6.
+We give five stars for this category.
+It may benefit the lounge to be easily located as Clark Airport is just a small airport.
+To repeat, the VIP Lounge is located in Terminal 1.
+International departures are after the immigration and security check.
+You need to walk a little and take the escalator to the 2nd floor; the VIP Lounge is located on the right side near Gate 6.

 Comfyness

-At the time of visit around 12:37 PM, we were the first customers to come in at VIP 1 Lounge since the foods at the catering table remained sealed and untouched.
-However, a few customers came in already at the neighbouring smoking lounge.
+At the time of the visit, around 12:37 pm, we were the first customers to come in at VIP 1 Lounge since the food at the catering table remained sealed and untouched.
+However, a few customers have already come into the neighbouring smoking lounge.
 It was so peaceful inside VIP 1 Lounge as what would you expect being the only customer in a large room.
 Two other customers came in later before we exited the lounge premises.
-When asked the staff why the lounge is so empty, she gave a wise response:
+When asked the staff why the lounge was empty, she gave a wise response:

-The lounge has all brown leather single chairs spread along with the corners of the lounge which were clean and comfortable.
+The lounge has all brown leather single chairs spread along the corners of the lounge, which were clean and comfortable.
 Also, brown wooden chairs are positioned in between every two chairs.
-On the left wing of the lounge, all 8 rows of single chairs are arranged in the same way facing all upfront towards the entrance door of the lounge.
-Additional same furniture is arranged in the same manner on the right wing of the lounge.
-Upon entry, the staff ushered us to sit on the backside whereas accordingly, it is well-ventilated.
-To attest to this, we went right through as directed and it was indeed true that it's cold on that side because the air conditioner is placed at the back, left side of the lounge.
-We chose to sit on the 3rd row, window side not to be too close to the air conditioner.
-Additionally, two electric fans were working well which are attached to the ceiling lamps.
-At first, a male staff asked us if it was OK to let it like the lamps are off and we said we do not mind because there is much daylight anyway penetrating through the big glass windows.
-Later on, we noticed that the supposed owner of the lounge came to instruct his staff and the lights were switched on same time creating a more pleasant atmosphere.
+On the left wing of the lounge, all eight rows of single chairs are arranged similarly, facing up the front of the entrance door.
+Additional furniture is arranged similarly on the right wing of the lounge.
+Upon entry, the staff ushered us to sit on the backside, but it was well-ventilated.
+To attest to this, we went right through as directed, and it was indeed true that it was cold on that side because the air conditioner was placed on the back left side of the lounge.
+We chose to sit on the 3rd row, won the window side, so as not to be too close to the air conditioner.
+Additionally, two electric fans, which are attached to the ceiling lamps, were working well.
+At first, a male staff member asked us if it was OK to let it look like the lamps were off, and we said we did not mind because there was much daylight penetrating through the big glass windows.
+Later, we noticed that the supposed lounge owner came to instruct his staff, and the lights were switched on simultaneously, creating a more pleasant atmosphere.

 VIP Lounge has separate toilets for each gender.
 They were spacious and well-maintained.
 At least three maintenance staff were spotted trying to maintain the order and cleanliness of the lounge despite VIP 1 Lounge being almost empty.

-On the walls of the lounge, there is a NO SMOKING sign repeated a few times.
-However, because just beside VIP 2 Lounge is the VIP 1 Lounge or smoking lounge and the rooms is separated by a glass door, it is inevitable that smoke leaks into this lounge at times.
-For example at some point, it was quite uncomfortable to breathe in cigarette smoke while fetching food from the catering table as the glass doors to the smoking lounge were kept open so that cigarette smokes gets in easily to VIP 1 Lounge room.
+On the lounge walls is a NO SMOKING sign repeated a few times.
+However, because just beside VIP 2 Lounge is the VIP 1 Lounge or smoking lounge and the rooms are separated by a glass door, it is inevitable that smoke leaks into this lounge at times.
+For example, at some point, it was quite uncomfortable to breathe in cigarette smoke while fetching food from the catering table as the glass doors to the smoking lounge were kept open so that cigarette smoke could get in easily to the VIP 1 Lounge room.

 Another problem is the lack of power outlets.
-We noticed only a few of them on the walls but not any close to the chairs or tables.
-For comfort and security reasons, it is not a good idea to plug any device away from your eyesight.
+We noticed only a few on the walls but not close to the chairs or tables.
+It is not a good idea to plug any device away from your eyesight for comfort and security reasons.
 The lounge should add the availability of charging sockets to enhance the comfiness of customers.
 After all, a traveller's number one need is to charge handheld devices before flights.
-They have Wi-Fi networks, one is working poorly and the other one is working well.
-Password is written on a small piece of paper which you can pick from a glass jar at the snack table.
+They have Wi-Fi networks; one works poorly, and the other works well.
+Password is written on a small piece of paper, which you can pick from a glass jar at the snack table.

 A view of the tarmac is one good thing about visiting this lounge.
 You can do plane spotting of planes taking off and landing.
-Though it is not the best area for plane spotting because the window view is not clear, in some structures, a part of a ceiling is somehow blocking the tarmac view from the windows.
+Though it is not the best area for plane spotting because the window view is unclear, in some structures, a part of a ceiling somehow blocks the tarmac view from the windows.

-There is a flight monitor and airport announcements are also clearly audible inside the lounge.
+A flight monitor and airport announcements are also audible inside the lounge.

 Food and Drinks

 Fresh fruit salad was served at the time of visit.
 These included thinly sliced carrots, cucumbers, pineapple slices, mixed fruit salad and corn.
 Also, sweet bananas were served.
 The warm soup is freshly prepared.
-They had 3 types of loaf bread that can be enjoyed with any of their 4 different flavours of marmalade.
+They had three types of loaf bread that can be enjoyed with any of their four different marmalade flavours.
 Warm meals including two among the traditional Filipino dishes Pork Menudo and Chicken Adobo were served with fried rice.
-Desserts included cookies, cupcakes and choco bars of different flavours.
+Desserts included cookies, cupcakes and chocolate bars of different flavours.
 Snack options included chips, nuts and cup noodles.

-Though the lounge claims to be offering unlimited food and drinks, they have limited options for drinks.
-For example at the time of visit, the fridge had only bottled regular coke and cans of beers limited to a maximum of 2 cans per guest.
+Though the lounge claims to offer unlimited food and drinks, they have limited drink options.
+For example, at the time of the visit, the fridge had only bottled regular Coke and cans of beer limited to a maximum of 2 cans per guest.
 Additionally, a water dispenser is in use where you can take warm and cold water.
 Three types of juices are also served.
 For hot drinks, Lipton tea and instant coffee are the available options.
-Unlike other lounges, VIP Lounge has very limited options for alcoholic drinks.
-They only had canned beers at the time of visit wherein each customer can consume a maximum of two cans only.
+Unlike other lounges, VIP Lounge has minimal options for alcoholic drinks.
+They only had canned beers at the time of the visit, and each customer could consume a maximum of two cans only.

 Friendliness of the Customer Service

 Filipino hospitality was felt during the visit to VIP Lounge.
-The staffs were friendly and accommodating.
+The staff were friendly and accommodating.
 There is nothing to explain.

 Overall Rating

-VIP Lounge at Clark International Airport is one of the simplest lounges we had visited.
-Overall, for a rate of US$18.00 it is worth the money with the good services it offers. it is worth paying a little more than airport restaurants will charge because of the good quality of food and variety of options to select from.
-The tranquillity of the lounge, easy location and comfortable chairs to relax in before flights.
-It is, however, not to be forgotten that the lounge will invite more people to visit if improvements shall be implemented.
-To summarize, the lounge should improve its selection of alcoholic drinks, and add up power outlets, to ensure cigarette smoke is not leaking to VIP 2 Lounge.
-After all, VIP 2 Lounge is called a non-smoking lounge.
+VIP Lounge at Clark International Airport is one of the simplest lounges we have visited.
+Overall, for a rate of US$18.00, it is worth the money with its good services.
+It is worth paying a little more than airport restaurants will charge because of the good quality of food and variety of options.
+The lounge is tranquil, has an easy location, and has comfortable chairs to relax in before flights.
+However, it should not be forgotten that the lounge will invite more people to visit if improvements are implemented.
+To summarize, the lounge should improve its selection of alcoholic drinks and add power outlets to ensure cigarette smoke does not leak into VIP 2 Lounge.
+After all, the IP 2 Lounge is called a non-smoking lounge.

 There are many ways to access airport lounges.

-You will find more helpful information from our lounge guide.
+You will find more helpful information from our Airport Lounge Guide.

 Bottom Line

-Clark International Airport is a small airport but is undergoing constant development.
-Being located in a small airport, VIP Lounge Clark is worth the visit taking into consideration its proximity to the departure gates and the amenities you can enjoy.
-It is worth it to pay a little more than what those expensive restaurants are asking for - in exchange for a peaceful atmosphere before your flights.
+Clark International Airport is a small airport undergoing constant development.
+Being located in a small airport, VIP Lounge Clark is worth the visit, considering its proximity to the departure gates and the amenities you can enjoy.
+It is worth it to pay a little more than those expensive restaurants ask for - in exchange for a peaceful atmosphere before your flights.

 Add Comment